abolabs/constellation/README.md

 ## About The Project

-Constellation is an IT services mapping interface, allowing any IT structure to view and control its dependencies by application.
+Constellation is an IT service mapping interface, enabling any IT organization to visualize and control its dependencies by application.

 ### Main features